Manual Lymphatic Drainage for liposuction & cosmetic / general surgery

 This will depend on many factors including how much surgery you have had, how much of your body has been affected and your own bodies recovery speed.
 It will also depend on the health of your lymphatic system before you had the procedure.

-Surgeons recommend anything from a couple of treatments to a specific routine of 12 treatments over 6 weeks.
-I generally find that my clients benefit from receiving a couple of treatments a week for a couple of weeks.
-Then review progress and further treatments.
+Surgeons recommend anything from a couple of treatments for a couple of weeks to a specific routine of 12 treatments over 6 weeks.

 If you cannot come for an appointment every week initially then I can give you some exercises and advice to help in between appointments.